The buildings and pavilions of the palace,

 Huijeongdang was used as the actual main hall of Changdeokgung, where the king spent most of his time.
 As the king’s office, Seonjeongjeon, was not large enough for conducting routine state affairs, Huijeongdang, which originally was the king’s bed chamber, came to serve as

 his workplace.
-Huijeongdang was destroyed by fire in 1917, and the existing building
+Huijeongdang was destroyed by fire in 1917, and the existing buildingwas rebuilt with materials taken from Gangnyeongjeon, the king’s residence at

 Gyeongbokgung.
 The original Huijeongdang depicted on the Map of the East Palace